Android Oreo

 Android Oreo (codenamed Android O during development) is the eighth major release and the 15th version of the Android mobile operating system.

-It was first released as an alpha quality developer preview in March 2017 and released to the public on August 21, 2017.
+It was initially unveiled as an alpha quality developer preview in March 2017 and later made available to the public, on August 21, 2017.

-It contains a number of major features, including notification grouping, picture-in-picture support for video, performance improvements, and battery usage optimization, and support for autofillers, Bluetooth 5, system-level integration with VoIP apps, wide color gamuts, and Wi-Fi Aware.
+It contains a number of major features, including notification channels, picture-in-picture support for video, performance improvements, and battery usage optimization, and support for autofillers, Bluetooth 5, system-level integration with VoIP apps, wide color gamuts, and Wi-Fi Aware.
 Android Oreo also introduces two major platform features: Android Go – a software distribution of the operating system for low-end devices – and support for implementing a hardware abstraction layer.